Hohenheim Prizes for Good Teaching

 Criteria for award (not conclusive):

 The proposals will be evaluated on the basis of a list of criteria.
-Further information and guiding questions for proposers can be found in the Guidelines for Proposers.
-The selection committee will form a holistic picture of the proposal against the background of the award category.
+More specific information for proposals can be found in the Guidelines for Proposers.
+Please note that the selection committee’s assessment of the didactic quality of the proposal is based on your explanatory statement.
+Lecturers who do not nominate themselves are given the opportunity to provide additional information.

 Logged-in users will find a web form for submitting the proposal at the end of the table.